Does your community need a public access defibrillator? - Great Western Air Ambulance Charity

 Does your community need a public access defibrillator?

-Why you need a public-access defibrillator nearby
+Why you need a public access defibrillator nearby

 Bystander CPR (cardiopulmonary resuscitation) and defibrillation before an ambulance arrives can increase cardiac arrest survival rates from less than 10 percent to more than 70 percent.
 Every one-minute delay where no one does anything to help reduces someone’s survival chances by another 10 percent.
-To avoid needless deaths GWAAC’s goal is that anyone who suffers a cardiac arrest will receive immediate CPR and then defibrillation within three to five minutes – ideally even sooner.
+To avoid needless deaths GWAAC’s goal is that anyone who suffers a cardiac arrest will receive immediate CPR and then defibrillation within five minutes – ideally even sooner.

 Tragically, Sam Polledri, a fit and healthy 24-year-old, wasn’t one of the fortunate ones.
 On 26 February 2022 on a night out with friends, he suffered a cardiac arrest in Millennium Square.
 Despite being surrounded by five defibrillators, none were publicly accessible, and he didn’t survive.